-The new statewide articulation agreements will be implemented in phases.
-Agreements adopted prior to August 31, 2011 will be effective Fall 2012.
-Agreements adopted between September 1, 2011 and August 31, 2012 will be effective by Fall 2013.
+The new statewide articulation agreements were implemented in phases.
+Agreements adopted prior to August 31, 2011 were effective Fall 2012.
+Agreements adopted between September 1, 2011 and August 31, 2012 were effective by Fall 2013.

-The following statewide program agreements will be effective by Fall 2012:
+The following statewide program agreements were effective in Fall 2012:

 - Computer Science

 - Physical Oceanography

 - Pre K-4 Education